Outdoor Activities on Quadra Island

 Some of the more significant areas of Quadra Island are protected and managed as provincial parks.
 Parks on Quadra include:

-Main Lake Park which is home to some of the largest freshwater lakes found on the islands of the Georgia Basin.
+Main Lake Provincial Park is home to some of the largest freshwater lakes found on the islands of the Georgia Basin and is the largest park in the Discovery Islands.
 Highlights of this park are: the giant douglas fir trees around Stramberg Lake, the canoe camping circuit through the lake chain, the portage route to saltwater at Yeatman Bay and hiking the old roads and backcountry routes through the forest.

-Surge Narrows is the site of some of the world's fastest tidal currents where the channel between Quadra Island's east shore and Maurelle Island is blocked by a group of small islets in the narrows.
+Surge Narrows Provincial Park is the site of some of the world's fastest tidal currents where the channel between Quadra Island's east shore and Maurelle Island is blocked by a group of small islets in the narrows.
 A trail is planned from the Surge Narrows Road and the narrows.
+BC Parks page>

-Small Inlet as the name suggests is a picture-perfect example of a landscape feature common in this region but rarely formed as perfectly as Small Inlet.
+Small Inlet Provincial Park as the name suggests is a picture-perfect example of a landscape feature common in this region but rarely formed as perfectly as Small Inlet.
 An ideal sea kayak day trip from Granite Bay.
 Portage trail leads through forest to Wiatt Bay and the Octopus Islands.
+BC Parks page>

 Boating & Fishing